kodadot/nft-gallery/CONTRIBUTING.md

 - For English language contributions: Has a good score on [Grammarly](https://grammarly.com) or [Hemingway App](http://www.hemingwayapp.com/)
 - Haven't used force-push.
 If that is the case, PR will be closed.

+### Code reviews 🕵️‍♀️

+As on daily basis is no wonder we can get 10-20 pull-requests on daily basis, code reviews are current bottleneck.
+To help us, you should have enough contributed and merged PRs into main branch, familiarity with code base and prefer high quality code.
+If you want to be member let us know in coordination channel best to be part of [Code Review Guild of KodaDot](https://github.com/orgs/kodadot/teams/code-review-guild)

+### Support ❓

+We are a small team working hard to keep up with the documentation demands of a continuously changing product.
+Unfortunately, we can't help with support questions in this repository.
+If you are experiencing a problem with GitHub unrelated to our documentation, please get in touch with GitHub Support directly.
+Any issues, discussions, or pull requests opened here requesting support will be given information about contacting GitHub Support, then closed and locked.

+If you're having trouble with your GitHub account, contact [support](https://support.github.com).

 ### Reviewing

-We (usually the core team, sometimes KodaDot engineers or support too!) review PR where they been requested to do so.
+We (usually the core team, sometimes KodaDot engineers or support too!) review PR where they have been requested to do so.

 The purpose of reviews is to create the best content for people who use KodaDot and raise code-quality at each pull-request.